Ahl al-Kisa: Event of the mubāhala

-After an inconclusive debate about Jesus between Muhammad and a delegation from the Christian community of Najran, both parties decided to engage in mubāhala, where they would pray to invoke God's curse upon whoever was the liar.
+After an inconclusive discussion about Jesus between Muhammad and a delegation from the Christian community of Najran, both parties decided to engage in mubāhala, where they would pray to invoke God's curse upon whoever was the liar.
 Linked to this ordeal is verse 3:61 of the Quran, also known as the "verse of the mubahala", which instructed Muhammad:

 And to whomsoever disputes with thee over it, after the knowledge that has come unto thee [about Jesus], say, "Come!
 Let us call upon our sons and your sons, our women and your women, ourselves and yourselves.
 Then let us pray earnestly, so as to place the curse of God upon those who lie."

 The delegation withdrew from the challenge and negotiated for peace.

 The majority of reports indicate that Muhammad appeared for the occasion of the mubāhala accompanied by Ali, Fatima, Hasan, and Husayn.
 Such reports are presented by the early scholars ibn Ishaq, Fakhr al-Din al-Razi, Muslim ibn al-Hajjaj, al-Hakim al-Nishapuri, and ibn Kathir, among others.
 Some traditions about the mubāhala add that Muhammad, Ali, Fatima, Hasan, and Husayn stood under Muhammad's cloak.